thegymnasium/seemingly-seamless/slides-pt-3.md

 - But we still **needed** our hosting provider to generate new pages.
 - We were hampered by the limitations of Open edX.
 [REVISE]

-Note:
+Notes:

+If we bored you at the beginning, here's more stuff to help you fall asleep.

 ---

-## Hosting Woes
+## Sea Change Woes

-Sometimes, partnerships have to change.
+Sometimes, partnerships have to change. <!-- .element: class="fragment" data-fragment-index="0" -->

 - loveless marriage <!-- .element: class="fragment" data-fragment-index="1" -->
 - it's not you, it's me <!-- .element: class="fragment" data-fragment-index="2" -->